 Annual Communication of Progress (ACOP) RSPO requires its members to submit annual public reports documenting progress toward 100% RSPO-certified sustainable palm oil.
 Crude Palm Oil (CPO) The unrefined vegetable oil extracted from the mesocarp or pulp of the oil palm fruit.
 Certified Sustainable Palm Oil (CSPO) For the purposes of this document, CSPO refers to palm oil that has been grown on a plantation managed and certified in accordance with the RSPO Principles & Criteria.
 Free, Prior, Informed Consent (FPIC) A principle which recognizes a community's right to freely give or withhold its consent to proposed projects that may affect the lands they customarily own, occupy, or otherwise use.
 Consent must be "free" or without coersion, "prior" before the commencement of project activities, and "informed" with process and information provided in an understandable and transparent manner.
 Fresh Fruit Bunch (FFB) Freshly harvested, unprocessed bunches of fruit from the oil palm tree.
 Each bunch can weigh from 5 to 50 kilograms and can contain up to 1,500 or more individual fruits.
 Hectare (ha) Unit of measurement equivalent to 10,000 square meters, or approximately 2.5 acres.
 High Conservation Values (HCV) Biological, ecological, social, or cultural values which are considered outstandingly significant or critically important at the national, regional, or global level.
 HCV Areas (HCVAs) or HCV Forests (HCVFs) are areas that contain one or more HCVs.
-High Carbon Stock (HCS) The HCS methodology, as piloted by the HCS Steering Group , identifies forest types appropriate for planting based on a combination of desktop analysis - including measurement of carbon stored per hectare - and field work.
-A second approach - being defined via the HCS Study - identifies above-/below-ground emissions, as well as socio-economic factors.
+High Carbon Stock (HCS) The HCS Approach, as piloted by the HCS Steering Group , identifies forest types appropriate for planting based on a combination of desktop analysis - including measurement of carbon stored per hectare - and field work.
 Metric Ton (MT or tonne) A unit of mass equivalent to 1,000 kilograms, approximately 2,200 pounds.